irisxia51244/ADC2017/README.md

 Follow the instruction, enter the corresponding number of the operation, then, enter the desired file name.

-This file server can support 6 operation:
+This file server can support 6 operations:
 1. read
 2. mkdir
 3. rmdir